 Annual Required Professional Development Program (PDP) - All full-time equivalent College employees participate in a required online training for Safety and Security and Title IX.
-This training is completed each year during the fall semester.
+This training is for all new employees and is completed upon hire.

 Each Semester

 New Employee/Student Orientation-during new employee and new student orientations, students and employees are informed of services offered by individual departments across the College.
 These presentations serve a variety of needs and constituencies and provide information on subjects that outline ways to maintain personal safety, security of personal belongings, and other campus safety measures.
 The common theme amongst all crime prevention and safety awareness programming is to encourage students and employees to be aware of their responsibility for their own security and the security of others.